philipwalton/blog/_articles/implementing-private-and-protected-members-in-javascript.md

 }());
 ```

-In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privateStore[this.id].mileage` which points to an object that is only accessible inside the closure created by the [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
+In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privateStore[this.id].mileage` which points to an object that is only accessible inside the module closure.
 This object holds all of the private data and it's truly private.
 You can pass car instances around to external code, and their internal state can't be modified.

+### The Problems

 As I said before, this method works, but it has a number of downsides:

 * There's too much extra code to type.
 If you have tens or hundreds of modules, it will quickly become a burden.
 * You have to store an ID property on each instance, which is both annoying and potentially conflicting depending on the property name you choose.
 * By using the object `privateStore[this.id]` instead of `this` you lose access to the instance's prototype.
-* Private members can't be referenced in subclasses defined in a different scope, i.e. they can't be protected members.
+* Private members can't be referenced in subclasses defined in different scopes, i.e. they can't be protected members.
 * It's not memory efficient.
 Since the `privateStore` object holds a reference to each of the private instance objects, none of those objects can be garbage collected.
 If the public instance goes away it will be impossible to access those private properties, but they'll still be taking up space in memory.

 Whether these downsides trump the downsides of not actually having privacy is debatable and depends on the situation.
 But based on the amount of code I've seen using this strategy (approximately zero code), I'd say developers prefer leaking private variables to all this boilerplate.